 All payment information is entered on the gateway website for a more secure shopping experience.

 Registered customers can view all their subscription plans from their account area in the My Subscriptions tab.

 By clicking ‘View’, a customer will get to the page with more details on the selected plan, as well as the possibility to modify billing and shipping information and suspend or cancel the subscription.

 - Stripe support was introduced.

-Support of a few payment methods offers additional options to you and your customers:
+The availability of several payment methods offers additional options to you and your customers:

 – create subscriptions available for purchase via different payment engines on the same store;

 – let your customers choose the preferred payment method;

 – accept subscription payments via credit cards (using Authorize.Net) without redirection to the payment gateway side.

 Unfortunately, subscriptions are not available in Magento 2 by default, but you can solve this problem by installing the Aheadworks Subscription & Recurring Payments Magento 2 extension.
 The module offers an admin-friendly backend interface and a great shopping experience on all devices.
-You can purchase the Aheadworks module for $499.'
+You can purchase the Aheadworks M2 module for $499.'